Connect with us

 em

-Sébastien Béguerie, 36, was recently acquitted by the Court of Justice of the European Union, Kanavape case, after a six-year long battle against the courts in France.
+Sébastien Béguerie, 36, was recently acquitted by the Court of Justice of the European Union, at Kanavape case, after a six-year long battle against the courts in France.

 In an interview with Cannareporter, Sébastien tells how he lived the last six years of legal battle and what he felt after the CJEU acquitted him, in the historic decision where he made it clear that the commercialization of CBD cannot be prohibited between EU member states. .

 Born in Marseille, France, Sébastien completed his Masters in Plant Science, specializing in Horticulture and Plant Physiology, at Wageningen University Research (WUR), in the Netherlands, after obtaining a sponsorship from Bedrocan, which facilitated his access to medical cannabis research. .
 In 2010, he presented a poster on the clonal spread of pharmaceutical cannabis at the 28th International Congress of Horticulture in Lisbon.
-He is co-founder and coordinator of the Francophone Union of Cannabinoids as Medicine (UFCM), created in 2009, and CEO of Alpha Cat and Golden buds.
+He is co-founder and coordinator of the Francophone Union of Cannabinoids as Medicine (UFCM), created in 2009, and CEO of Alpha Cat and the Golden buds.

 How did you get into the cannabis industry?